 The data presented in this section demonstrates that Children's Ground has made strong progress towards engaging a critical mass of children and their families in early years learning and whole of community change.
 However, the critical mass is based on the service population and further population mapping is still required.
 Evidence shows that reach and engagement across families and age groups such as young people require further improvements, which requires consistent community engagement.
 While on track, this has not yet been achieved to the extent intended as per the full CG Approach.
-Deliver the whole, not the bits

-Arne ingkerrenyeke anyentelhe iletyeke: tyerretye ngwenhe mwerre anetyeke, akaltye irremele, tyerrtye ngwenge artweye mapenge (Connect everything: learning, health, culture, work)
+Arne ingkerrenyeke anyentelhe iletyeke: tyerretye ngwenhe mwerre anetyeke, akaltye irremele, tyerrtye ngwenge artweye mapenge

+(Connect everything: learning, health, culture, work)